 Supplies allowed: One-double sided sheet of paper containing whatever you like.
-Equations, notes, examples, etc. This can be handwritten or typewritten -- there are no restrictions.
+Equations, notes, examples,

 Preparation

 The best way to prepare is to review your homework and labs.
 If there are any homework problems you did not understand or fully solve, please ask about them in office hours!